PC(USA) supporting presbyteries making a positive impact

 Also, “some of the Navajo churches are making masks for their communities and so we’re paying for them to buy spools of fabric and kind of cover their costs for the making of the masks,” he said.

-At a time when offerings are down because churches are closed, “I know the churches are grateful for that assistance,” said Sadongei, pastor of Central Presbyterian Church in Phoenix.
+“I know the churches are grateful for that assistance,” said Sadongei, pastor of Central Presbyterian Church in Phoenix.
 The PDA funding helps them to have funding “to support their members and those individuals within their community as well.”

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.